shanestanley33/progress-tracker/readme/README.md

 ## 🔗 Link to site : [progress tracker](https://progresstracker-shane-895b5e55cab0.herokuapp.com/fitnessTrackers)

 ## Future plans:
-1. turn fitness tracker into a template and add more templates options like grocery list/cost tracker.
+1. turn fitness tracker into a template and add more template options like grocery list/cost tracker.
 2. add bar graph so users can see progress of their trackers.
-3. add measuring tools: Kg and lbs. for fitness tracker, $cost/budgeting for grocery trackers, etc...
+3. add measuring tools to trackr units: Kg and lbs. for fitness tracker, $cost/budgeting for grocery trackers, etc...
-4. work on better understanding how a site links up with a apple watch or other wearable.
+4. work on understanding how a site links up with a apple watch or other wearables.
 5. add a way for users to submit questions/comments/suggestions/constructive criticisms.